 So wrote founding editor David M. Harris in 2009 when he launched Rat’s Ass Review.
 In early 2015 the editorship changed hands, but David’s vision remains the guiding sensibility of the journal.
 To David’s list of poets I would add Mary Oliver and Anne Sexton, and I hereby confirm that RAR’s selection policy will remain idiosyncratic and wholly subjective.

 You are free to disregard any or all of these guidelines, but you do so at your own peril.
 If, for example, you choose to submit a poem about God, understand that you have dug yourself a hole, and are now trying to throw your work over a barrier which you have chosen to make higher.

 As stated above in the short version, to submit your material to Rat’s Ass Review, send your work as a doc or docx file to firstname.lastname@example.org.
-Please include your name in the title of the document, for example Frost, Robert Three Poems RAR July 2017.docx.
+Please include your name in the title of the document, for example Frost, Robert Three Poems RAR July 2020.docx.
 We only accept electronic submissions.
-If you really want to make me happy, include your brief (no more than 75 word) bio and the titles of the individual poems in the email, type your poems using Times or Times New Roman, font size 12, left justified, and don’t capitalize the first word of every line as though you were writing with a quill pen.
+If you really want to make me happy, include your brief (no more than 75 word) third-person bio and the titles of the individual poems in the email, type your poems using Times or Times New Roman, font size 12, left justified, and don’t capitalize the first word of every line as though you were writing with a quill pen.

-And, you can also go to The Dreaded Cover Letter and let Samara give you more good advice on the fine art of not annoying an editor before she or he even gets to your first poem.
+And, you can also go to The Dreaded Cover Letter and let Samara give you more good advice on the fine art of not annoying editors before they even get to your first poem.

 As a potential contributor you should know what we are offering to our poets: